 I show him that the calculator is on the phone, but he becomes angry; shaking his head and again yelling “no phone”.
 In a grump over this perplexing demand by a guard showcasing a need for extra training with his people-skills, I ask him why; to which he shockingly responds, “I don’t know”!
 The ridiculous episode is beyond the reach of reason, and shrugging our shoulders we simply walk out the door.

-In a café this morning, I recount this befuddling behavior to the English speaking owner to see if he may have an explanation.
-With a sly grin, he informs us that there is a saying in Cuba: “Never ask question beginning with ‘why’; as trying to close one door will simply open up four more”.
+In a café this morning, I recount this befuddling behavior to the English speaking owner, to see if he may have an explanation.
+With a sly grin, he informs us there is a saying in Cuba: “Never ask question beginning with ‘why’; as trying to close one door will simply open up four more”.

-After driving through Revolution Square, we have our driver detour into ‘El Bosque’ (the forest).
-This domain, known as ‘the lungs of Havana’, has 300 year-old banyan and jagüey trees heavily draped in trailing green vines.
-The trees resemble giant green monsters, and one particular tree called the ‘Elephant Tree’ bearing an uncanny likeness to its namesake.
-Today’s joyride is indeed a heavenly Havana highlight.
+After driving through Revolution Square, we have our driver detour into El Bosque (the forest), known as ‘the lungs of Havana’.
+The 300 year-old banyan and jagüey trees, heavily draped in trailing green vines, resemble giant green monsters; with one in particular called the ‘Elephant Tree’ bearing an uncanny likeness to its namesake.
+Cruising back along the Malecon during today’s throwback joyride is a heavenly Havana highlight.

 In the historic city center of La Habana, an older black dude about the size of a refrigerator sits on steps of a cathedral, as if on his break from some 1950’s movie set.
 He is nattily bedecked in a checkered sports jacket with a rose on the lapel, white pants, cowboy hat, and polished spats on oversized feet.
-One hand holds a polished cane, while the other fondles a ludicrous cigar the size of a presto log.
-Christine can’t resist, and plops herself down to snuggle with him while I preserve the encounter with a keepsake photo.
+One hand holds a polished cane, while the other fondles a ludicrous cigar resembling a presto log.
+Christine can’t resist, and plops herself down to snuggle with him while I preserve the encounter with a photo.